No products in the cart.

 As a seller, you can also add a virtual product like a subscription to the shop page.
 A subscription can be easily added to the products using any popular WooCommerce subscription plugins and then customize them for the store accordingly.
 The support services can also be included as a virtual product like a discount, subscription or even a coupon.
 Upon using it on the store, the virtual products can be purchased like a normal product and then applied to the customer profile.
 Hence that much credit which amounts to the virtual product will be added to the customer as credits.

 The virtual product credit details can also be looked into in the account page- transaction history.

 Accessing Credit Details by the Customer

-- Add User: A customer can create child user accounts that can make the transaction on behalf of them.
+- Add Child User: Customers can create child user accounts that can make the transaction on their behalf.
 A parent account holder needs to enter details like username, email address, and a password for the child account, as shown in the screenshot below.